htmlburger/carbon-fields-docs/documentation/2-fields/10-set.md

 Set options as an associative array or a [callback](http://php.net/manual/en/language.types.callable.php).

-The method is not indented to be called multiple times – each call will overwrite the previous options.
+The method is not intended to be called multiple times – each call will overwrite the previous options.

 `limit_options($count)`